Are you a member yet? Membership is open to all and is the first step towards accreditation.

 For Reaccreditation, there is no specific requirement for a minimum number of clinical hours.
 However, the minimum caseload for maintaining Accreditation is two CBT clinical contacts or equivalent per week.

-Example Two - a full-time NHS manager in CBT service, who has no opportunity for clinical work in this role.
-Has a CBT private practice on Saturday mornings seeing two patients for one hour each.
+Example Two – NHS manager in psychotherapy service, who has no opportunity for clinical work in this role.
+Has a CBT private practice seeing two patients for one hour each.

-Examples of client groups include adults, children and young people, older adults, learning disabilities, autism.
+Examples of client groups include adults, children and young people and older adults.
 You can work exclusively or partially with any of these groups.

 You should ensure appropriate training and supervision in these areas and that you are working within the Standards of Conduct, Performance and Ethics.